chris-sumner/Cochlear-Nucleus-AM-coding/README.md

 # Cochlear-Nucleus-AM-coding
-The data and code for envelope coding in the cochlear nucleus
+The data and code for envelope coding in the cochlear nucleus.
+This requires MATLAB.
+It also contains some C (Mex) code which has been compiled for 64-bit Windows (so some work required to run elsewhere).

 ## Folder structure
 `Root` - contains the .m files from which eveyrthing is run, from analysis to figure production.